 - a.
 The Supervision of Student Teaching.

 - b.
 The Supervision of Science Instruction.

 - c.
 Conservation Education.

 - d.
 Basic Programs in the Secondary School.

 - e.
 Reading in the Elementary School.

 - f.
 Guidance in the Elementary School.

 - g.
 Testing in the Elementary School.

 - h.
 Consultant in School Buildings.

 - i.
 Teaching of Spelling and Grammar.

 - j.
 Academic Records.

 - k.
 Curriculum Specialization.

+- l.
+Psychometrics.

+- m.
+Specialization in Academic Areas (Preparation to teach on the junior college level).

-It is not presumed that the college has the facilities, offerings, or staff to support all of the areas that might be suggested by the applicants.
-Many, if not all, of the programs will cut across divisional and subdivisional lines.
+The college does not have the facilities, offerings, or staff to support all of the areas that might be suggested by the applicants.
+Many of the programs cut across divisional lines.

 Candidates choosing to continue work toward the Ed.D. degree upon completion of the Ed.S. degree may apply for admission to the doctoral program.
-If the candidate is invited to participate in the program some of the work completed in the Ed.S. program may be applicable.
-The amount of credit in terms of quarter hours, and the specific courses will be determined by transcript analysis by the candidate's faculty committee.
 Courses which are ordinarily applicable to the doctorate degree for doctoral candidates will be considered transferable from the Ed.S. degree to the Ed.D. degree.